-- xv.
-Behaviour during exams is to be of the highest standard so as not to impact on the work of others and to ensure authenticity of student responses. - xvi.
-Students should arrive at the exam room promptly and if during an exam block, at least 10 minutes prior to the exam. - xvii.
-It is the student's responsibility to bring all required materials and equipment but they must not bring in to the exam room any specifically-prohibited items such as mobile phones, smart watches, computers/ipads etc. Teachers will advise students on the specific exam conditions and the best place to put bags, phones etc. - xviii.
-Students may not communicate with anyone other than the exam supervisor during the exam. - xix.
+- xiv.
+Behaviour during exams is to be of the highest standard so as not to impact on the work of others and to ensure authenticity of student responses. - xv.
+Students should arrive at the exam room promptly and if during an exam block, at least 10 minutes prior to the exam. - xvi.
+It is the student's responsibility to bring all required materials and equipment but they must not bring in to the exam room any specifically-prohibited items such as mobile phones, smart watches, computers/ipads etc. Teachers will advise students on the specific exam conditions and the best place to put bags, phones etc. - xvii.
+Students may not communicate with anyone other than the exam supervisor during the exam. - xviii.
 Students are not permitted to leave the exam room if they have finished early.
-They must stay until the exam session has finished or until instructed to leave by the exam supervisor. - xx.
-To support students with time management, exam supervisors will clearly communicate time junctures such as 30 and 10 minutes before the finish time. - xxi.
+They must stay until the exam session has finished or until instructed to leave by the exam supervisor. - xix.
+To support students with time management, exam supervisors will clearly communicate time junctures such as 30 and 10 minutes before the finish time. - xx.
 Year 11 and 12 students who are absent from an exam will be contacted and directed to attend to complete the exam on the scheduled day.
-Except in extreme verifiable emergencies, students are expected to attend a scheduled exam. - xxii.
-Students in Year 10 who are absent from an exam due to an approved reason (E.g. illness) will complete the exam on a later date and receive credit towards their end of Semester report. - xxiii.
-Students in Year 10 who are absent from an exam due to a non-approved reason (E.g. holiday) will have the opportunity to complete the exam on a later date.
-Whilst the grade will be included in the end of Semester report, it will not be included in the calculation of academic awards. - xxiv.
-Students in Years 7-9 who are absent from an exam for any reason will be supported by their teacher to complete the exam at a later date. - xxv.
-Students in Years 10-12 who are unavoidably absent from school on the day of their exam, are required to contact their teacher as soon as practical and to submit an application for Assessment Adjustment (10) or AARA (11&12) via the formal process.
+Except in extreme verifiable emergencies, students are expected to attend a scheduled exam. - xxi.
+Students in Year 7-10 who are absent from an exam due to an approved reason (E.g. illness) will have the opportunity to complete the exam on a later date and receive credit towards their end of Semester report. - xxii.
+Students in Year 7-10 who are absent from an exam due to a non-approved reason (E.g. holiday) will have the opportunity to complete the exam on a later date to complete course requirements and be provided with feedback on their learning.
+It should be noted however, the exam grade will not be included in the calculation of an interim report card but may be used in the supporting the grade for Semester reporting. - xxiii.
+Students who are unavoidably absent from school on the day of their exam, are required to contact their teacher as soon as practical and to submit an application for Assessment Adjustment (7-10) or AARA (11&12) via the formal process.
 This is in addition to the parent contacting the school to advise of the absence.